Juweyriya/juweyriya/README.md

 ### Hi, i'm Juweyriya! 💁🏾‍♀️

 I recently graduated from [School of Code](https://schoolofcode.co.uk/) as a Software Developer!

-During the 16 weeks of the bootcamp  I gained a solid technical foundation and had the opportunity to work on fullstack projects.
-Throughout the course i worked in an agile manner and i had multiple chances to colloborate in pairs and teams of 4.
+The School of Code is an intensive 16 week bootcamp, covering full stack JavaScript technologies, Agile Methodologies, and collaborative and creative problem solving, to deliver real practice.
+During the 16 weeks the bootcamp i learned the  fundamentals of programming, and i was educated  on the industry best practises and standards, and shown how to operate as part of a high-performing Agile tech team.
 I'm currently on the lookout for opportunities to hone my abilities and explore new frameworks and languages!

 #### About me